A parallel to the null ideal for inaccessible lambda. Part I: Like random real forcing for weakly compact

-Recall that for $\lambda = \aleph_0$, ``random real forcing" is such a forcing notion but we do not know to generalize measure to $\lambda$ with $\lambda$-completeness or so whereas for Cohen forcing and many other definable forcing notions which add a Cohen real we know.
+Recall that for $\lambda = \aleph_0$, ``random real forcing" is such forcing notion but we do not know to generalize measure to $\lambda$ with $\lambda$--completeness or so, whereas for Cohen forcing and many other definable forcing notions which add a Cohen real we know how to generalize.